STS Chapter 1: Introduction to Science and Technology and Society

 Science and technology are influenced by the people and cultures around them.
 What we study and create often depends on what society values or needs.
 Social construction of knowledge refers to the idea that scientific knowledge and technological practices are shaped by social contexts, cultural values, and community traditions.

-- Example: In agriculture, the focus on creating drought-resistant crops comes from the need to deal with climate change and feed more people.
+- Agriculture Example: In agriculture, the focus on creating drought-resistant crops comes from the need to deal with climate change and feed more people.

-- Example: Local farming practices evolve based on community traditions, such as crop rotation methods passed down through generations that reflect local environmental conditions and cultural beliefs.
+- Agriculture Example: Local farming practices evolve based on community traditions, such as crop rotation methods passed down through generations that reflect local environmental conditions and cultural beliefs.

 3. The Social-Technology Mix (Sociotechnical Systems)